remyauda/Cyfhel/README.md

 # Cyfhel

-Abstraction of HElib in C++ for homeomorphic encryption to provide higher-level routines.
+Abstraction of HElib in C++ for Homomorphic Encryption (HE) to provide higher-level routines.

 * **_Description_**: Cyfhel is a software library that implements homomorphic encryption (HE).
 It is an abstraction of [HElib](https://github.com/shaih/HElib) in C++ for homeomorphic encryption to provide higher-level routines.
 Thus, this library aims to offer the same functionality as HElib but with higher level routines to facilitate the use of homorphic encryption features offered by [HElib](https://github.com/shaih/HElib).
 * **_Language_**: C++.